-With so many actors at multiple levels involved in making local officials downwardly accountable, 'accountability in decentralization' must be considered a dynamic process.
-It is a process whereby accountability is constructed actively, and is subject to unfolding iterative cross-scale interactions between multiple actors, rather than being a static component of decentralization policies.
-Just as ecology has benefited from attention to non-equilibrium dynamics, the study of institutions stands to gain from a de-centering of focus from the conceptualization of institutions as equilibria, and towards attention to the dynamic context within which institutions must perform.
-'Emphasis on flux is a major marker of the idea of nature at the millennium' (Zimmerer, 2000: 356).
-Somehow, this shift seems to have passed by the debate on institutions and institutional change, particularly in the context of decentralized and/or community-based natural resource management.
-Flux is an appropriate marker of the idea of democratizing societies as well, with multiple actors at different levels competing for access to political space and public resources at a feverish pace.
-At the same time, 'With its impulse to create plural structures of political decision making, democracy combines awkwardly with development, which serves most often as a vehicle for elite nationalism, to create a tense field of force for modern politics' (Sivaramakrishnan, 2000: 449).
+With so many actors at multiple levels involved in making representatives downwardly accountable, 'accountability in decentralisation' must be considered a dynamic process.
+It is a process whereby accountability is constructed actively, and is subject to unfolding iterative cross-scale interactions between multiple actors, rather than being a static component of decentralisation policies.
+Just as ecology has benefited from attention to nonequilibrium dynamics, the study of institutions stands to gain from a de-centering of focus from the conceptualisation of institutions as equilibria, and towards attention to the dynamic context within which institutions must perform.
+'Emphasis on flux is a major marker of the idea of nature at the millennium' (Zimmerer 2000: 356).
+Somehow, this shift seems to have passed by the debate on institutions and institutional change, particularly in the context of decentralisation and/or CBNRM.
+Flux is an appropriate marker of the idea of democratising societies as well, with multiple actors at different levels competing for access to political space and public resources at a feverish pace.
+At the same time, 'With its impulse to create plural structures of political decision making, democracy combines awkwardly with development, which serves most often as a vehicle for elite nationalism, to create a tense field of force for modern politics' (Sivaramakrishnan 2000: 449).
 The fate of any interventions, for development or conservation, can only be understood as unfolding within this field of force created by the processes of democratic politics.
-The success of decentralization policies, therefore, is linked to the wider democratic context.
+The success of decentralisation policies, therefore, is linked to the wider democratic context.

 This article examines the process by which a highly articulated democratic context helps to make elected local governments accountable to the citizens in the state of Himachal Pradesh in north India.
 The article uses an ethnographic account of political action in a democratic context where local governments became more representative and accountable to constituents.
-They did so through social mobilization against the World Bank-funded Ecodeveloment Project that created parallel institutions to plan and implement activities, bypassing local elected governments.
+They did so through social mobilisation against the World Bank-funded Ecodevelopment Project that created parallel institutions to plan and implement activities, bypassing local elected governments.
 Competitive democratic politics at higher levels and its articulation with localities provide the mechanism for citizens to enlist local governments in communicating their grievances, thereby strengthening local democracy.
-Regular elections at three levels enable the cross-scale articulation of democratic politics, and allow social mobilization against the externally aided project to be translated into downward accountability in local governments.
-In the next section, I lay out the larger social and political context within which social mobilization against the ecodevelopment project unfolded, resulting eventually in a consolidation of local democracy.
+Regular elections at three levels enable the cross-scale articulation of democratic politics, and allow social mobilisation against the externally aided project to be translated into downward accountability in local governments.
+In the next section, I lay out the larger social and political context within which social mobilisation against the Ecodevelopment Project unfolded, resulting eventually in a consolidation of local democracy.
 Through a description of democratic politics in Himachal Pradesh, this section also illustrates the concept of political articulation, thus laying the foundation for an exploration of its role in enabling community agency.
-The third section contains an ethnographic account of the use of local governments by the nascent social movement in opposition to the ecodevelopment project and in voicing grievances to higher authorities.
+The third section contains an ethnographic account of the use of local governments by the nascent social movement in opposition to the Ecodevelopment Project and in voicing grievances to higher authorities.
 It explores the roles of political parties and competitive elections at multiple scales in terms of their contribution to the dynamic constitution of local accountability.
-I conclude in the final section with reflections on the relationship between democracy, decentralization, and the role of communities in natural resource management.
+I conclude in the final section with reflections on the relationship between democracy, decentralisation and the role of communities in natural resource management.